wamp-proto/wamp-proto/rfc/text/basic/bp_transports.md

 WAMP implementations MUST close sessions (disposing all of their resources such as subscriptions and registrations) on protocol errors caused by offending peers.

-Those implementations that MIGHT have chosen to tie the lifetime of the underlying transport connection for a WAMP connection to that of a WAMP session MUST also close the transport connection if any protocol error occurs.

 Following scenarios have to be considered protocol errors:

- - Receiving messages implicitly and clearly unexpected for the current state (such as receiving ``GOODBYE`` if no session has been established yet or receiving ``ABORT`` in response to ``PUBLISH``).
+ - Receiving `WELCOME` message, after session was established.
+ - Receiving `HELLO` message, after session was established.
+ - Receiving `CHALLENGE` message, after session was established.
+ - Receiving `GOODBYE` message, before session was established.
+ - Receiving `ERROR` message, before session was established.
+ - Receiving `ERROR` message with invalid REQUEST.Type.
+ - Receiving `SUBSCRIBED` message, before session was established.
+ - Receiving `UNSUBSCRIBED` message, before session was established.
+ - Receiving `PUBLISHED` message, before session was established.
+ - Receiving `RESULT` message, before session was established.
+ - Receiving `REGISTERED` message, before session was established.
+ - Receiving `UNREGISTERED` message, before session was established.
+ - Receiving `INVOCATION` message, before session was established.
+ - Receiving protocol incompatible message, such as empty array, invalid WAMP message type id, etc.
+ - Catching error during message encoding/decoding.

- - Any other exceptional scenario explicitly defined in any relevant section of this specification below (such as receiving a second ``HELLO`` within the lifetime of a session).
+ - Any other exceptional scenario explicitly defined in any relevant section of this specification below (such as receiving a second `HELLO` within the lifetime of a session).

+In all such cases WAMP implementations:

+1. MUST send an `ABORT` message to the offending peer, having reason `wamp.error.protocol_violation` and optional attributes in ABORT.Details such as a human readable error message.
+2. MUST close the WAMP session by disposing any allocated subscriptions/registrations for that particular client and without waiting for or processing any messages subsequently received from the peer,
+3. SHOULD also drop the WAMP connection at transport level (recommended to prevent denial of service attacks)